xfaith4/Genesys-API-Explorer/README.md

   Each result includes computed metrics, drilldowns, and an `Evidence` property containing narrative context.

+  Legacy scripts that still call the older `Invoke-GCInsightsPack` name continue to work via a compatibility wrapper.

 - Use `Export-GCInsightBriefing -Result $result -Directory ./reports` to bundle the evidence packet into:
   - JSON snapshot (`.snapshot.json`)
   - HTML briefing (`.html`) via `Export-GCInsightPackHtml`